 - Remove the old valve as well as all butyl tape and ballast - 2.
-Stand the bucket up with the valve hole on the bottom. - Apply a 1/2" x 1/8" (13 mm x 3 mm) bead of butyl rubber sealant in a circle around the inside of 3. the bucket shell, just below the valve grommets, to make a seal between the shell fabric and the dump valve fabric. - Place the large stainless washer and then the rubber washer onto the bolt.
-Insert the bolt up from outside of shell.
+Stand the bucket up with the valve hole on the bottom. - Apply a 1/2" x 1/8" (13 mm x 3 mm) bead of butyl rubber sealant in a circle around the inside of 3. the bucket shell, just above the valve grommets, to make a seal between the shell fabric and the dump valve fabric. - Place the large stainless washer and then the rubber washer onto the bolt.
+Insert the bolt up from outside of shell

-- Close the mouth of the new valve.
-5. - 6.
-There are two grommets at the top of the valve at opposite sides that are spaced further apart.
-This is where the valve folds flat.
+- 5. Close the mouth of the new valve. - There are two grommets at the top of the 6. valve at opposite sides that are spaced further apart.
+This is where the valve folds flat and where the bolts, nuts and washers are installed through the grommets.
 When the valve is folded flat, the seam will be in the middle of the top or bottom surface and the grommets at the top will line up.

 - Place the new valve into the bucket with the valve mouth (when closed) parallel to the ballast pouch location (see picture).
-If the valve is not aligned correctly, leakage will occur. - Install the fastenings and snug up the nuts until two 8. threads on the bolts show.
+If the valve is not aligned correctly, leakage will occur. - 8.
+Install the fastenings and snug up the nuts until two threads on the bolts show.
 Do not overtighten. - If the purse lines require tying or adjustment, refer to the instructions Adjusting Purse Lines and/or Purse Line Replacement.